ipfs/ipfs-blog/src/_blog/libp2p-day-2022-recap.md

 @[youtube](baqWhUACUAg)

-Drew gave an introduction to Satellite, a decentralized video, voice, and chat application which utilizes libp2p and IPFS.
+Drew introduced Satellite, a decentralized video, voice, and chat application that utilizes libp2p and IPFS.
 He described [Iridium](https://github.com/Satellite-im/iridium), an abstraction layer that bootstraps both IPFS and libp2p and uses [DIDs](https://www.w3.org/TR/did-core/) for user identity.
 He ended the presentation with a demo where he generated a DID, created a new user account, and sent messages.
 You can play with a demo here: [https://core.satellite.im/](https://core.satellite.im/)

 ### DOS Defense - Do’s and Dont’s